israelneverquits1029-source/Interactive-Spotify-TFT-Display-ESP32-/README.md

 # Interactive Spotify TFT Display (ESP32)
 An ESP32-based Spotify display system using a TFT screen, featuring real-time track visualization, interactive button controls, and dynamic UI elements.
 The project extends a base tutorial with additional functionality and optimized breadboard prototyping.

+## Major Enhancements
+This project extends the base Spotify display tutorial by introducing a multi-mode interface interface system.
+Using the onboard buttons, users will be able to switch between different display modes such as Spotify playback, real-time clock, and system status monitoring.
+This will transform the device from single purpose display into a more versatile embedded system.

 ## Features
 - Real-time Spotify track display
 - TFT screen interface